yeozs/English-Image-to-Text-AI/README.md

 Managed to find some help from Replit Community to use pytesseract. https://replit.com/talk/ask/Pytesseract-Auto-Shell-Install-Package-Issue/140049
 Problem was the code didn't write the converted text into a docx file.
 My code helps to alleviate that problem.
+Do note to save a copy of test.docx separately before converting another image as code purposefully wipes clean test.docx during each run of main.py!

 How to Use: